aws/karpenter-provider-aws/website/content/en/docs/tasks/scheduling-pods.md

 ---
-title: "Running pods"
+title: "Scheduling"
-linkTitle: "Running pods"
+linkTitle: "Scheduling"
-weight: 10
+weight: 15
 ---

 If your pods have no requirements for how or where to run, you can let Karpenter choose nodes from the full range of available cloud provider resources.